koengr/QCforBusiness/_part3/chapter_2.md

 Firstly, we would need just *slightly* more accurate hardware.
-We mentioned a certain accuracy [threshold](https://en.wikipedia.org/wiki/Threshold_theorem) earlier: state of the art hardware seems to be close to this threshold, but not comfortably over it.
+We mentioned a certain accuracy [threshold](https://en.wikipedia.org/wiki/Threshold_theorem) earlier: state-of-the-art hardware seems to be close to this threshold, but not comfortably over it.
 Secondly, error correction also requires significant classical computing power, which needs to solve a fairly complex 'decoding' problem within extremely small time bounds (within